leetadena021/b3nc-tadena-arliegh/README.md

 ### Git clone the resources repo from gitlab
 ### Quiz (for review) on intro to css.
 ### Intro to css box model
+Great lesson and how well it was presented to us.
+We can easily understand the presentation while applying the code.

 ## 2017-10-25